Toloka/docs/en/template-builder/templates/image-classification.md

   [![](../_images/buttons/view-example.svg)](https://ya.cc/t/VfAHjs2V3ttFWX)

+  If you need to display formatted text, use the [view.markdown](../reference/view.markdown.md) component.
+Note that this setting is resource-intensive and might overload Tolokers' devices that aren't powerful enough.

 - To let Tolokers leave comments about the task or their response, add a text field using [field.textarea](../reference/field.textarea.md).

   {% cut "Show code" %}